nekomaki/anki-no-scheduler/README.md

 This addon introduces a new review strategy that goes beyond Anki’s built-in options (like "easy cards first" or "descending retrievability").
 It prioritizes cards that contribute the most to your long-term memory so that the cards with the highest expected gain are reviewed first.

-The long-term knowledge is estimated using an exponential moving average (EMA) of retrievability.
+The long-term knowledge is estimated using discounted retrievability.
 This produces a score between 0 and 1 that reflects how well a card is expected to be remembered over time.

 ## Features